How to Get Oil Stains Out of Clothes

-Step one to removing oil stains from clothes is having an eco-friendly laundry detergent made with enzymes and a readily biodegradable formula, like our ECOS Hypoallergenic Laundry Detergent, so you can do your final wash after the stain is pre-treated.
+Step one to removing oil stains from clothes is having a plant powered laundry detergent made with enzymes and a readily biodegradable formula, like our ECOS Hypoallergenic Laundry Detergent, so you can do your final wash after the stain is pre-treated.

 Oil stains are challenging, but we’re here to help make this difficult job a little easier.
 We’ll share some of our best stain-fighting “recipes” and tips, even using the power of the sun to fight stubborn stains.
 Read on to discover how to get rid of oil stains on clothes and breathe new life into the garments you thought were destined for the donation pile.

 The Oil Stain Solution to Save Your Fabrics

 Chances are, your grandmother or a well-meaning neighbor has recommended a DIY oil stain removal method they swear by.
 However, because of their unpredictable results, these are usually unreliable at best—and damaging at worst when it comes to removing grease stains.

 That’s why we recommend sticking with solutions designed exactly for this purpose, like ECOS OxoBrite Multi-Purpose Stain Remover.

 No matter what stain removal process you choose, it’s also essential that you get to work on that stain as soon as possible.
 A stubborn oil stain that’s been sitting is always harder to get out.
 Also, know the type of fabric that you’re trying to treat, and be sure that any products you use on it are designed for the fabric type.
 Delicate fabrics like silk and wool may need professional cleaning when you need to remove stains.